Quick Answer

 Winners, Losers, and the New Rules of Risk

 Yet, for consumers, the story is more complicated.
 AI-driven pricing models promise efficiency but raise questions about fairness and transparency.
-Because algorithms learn from data, they can inadvertently embed or amplify biases — penalizing certain zip codes, vehicle types, or even driving patterns based on incomplete assumptions.
+Because algorithms learn from historical data, they can inadvertently embed or amplify biases — penalizing certain zip codes, vehicle types, or even driving patterns based on incomplete assumptions.
+The Consumer Financial Protection Bureau (CFPB) has flagged similar concerns in adjacent financial markets, warning that automated decisioning systems must be auditable and explainable to consumers.
 Regulators have warned that consumers might soon need “AI literacy” just to understand why their rates change.

 Small businesses and independent contractors — groups brokers historically served well — could also lose out.
 Commercial policies often carry nuances that automated systems struggle to capture.
 For example, insuring a mixed-use property or a gig worker with variable income requires individual judgment that even the smartest algorithms can misread.
 “Automation excels at pattern recognition, not empathy,” says Dana Ruiz, head of operations at a Chicago-based brokerage.
 “And empathy is what insurance was built on.”